What is Cash Flow Forecasting?

 One of the three main components of a cash flow forecast, as mentioned above, is payment timing.
 The quicker you get paid for your invoices, the better and more predictable your cash flow will be.
 This is true right now, not just in the future – faster payment equals better cash flow and a more stable business.

 GoCardless allows you to improve payment times and make your income more predictable.
-By encouraging your customers to use Becs Direct Debit, GoCardless takes the stress out of chasing invoices and waiting for payment – by pulling funds from your customers’ bank accounts each time a payment is due.
+By encouraging your customers to use ACH Debit, GoCardless takes the stress out of chasing invoices and waiting for payment – by pulling funds from your customers’ bank accounts each time a payment is due.